per1234/ino-troubleshooting/compiling.md

 ---
 #### Warning vs error
 It's important to understand the difference between warnings and errors.
 A warning is the compiler telling you there is something in the code that could possibly cause a problem, but doesn't cause the compilation to fail.
 Compiler warnings start with "warning:".
 An error is a problem that causes compilation to fail.
 Compiler error start with "error:".
-It's a good idea to pay attention to warnings as they often provide helpful information.
+It's a good idea to pay attention to warnings, as they often provide helpful information.
 However, warnings don't always indicate a serious problem.
 When the warning is caused by code in a library, often the best course is to ignore it and carry on.

 ---